iKilledAppl3/SBDashBoardGif/README.md

 - Simple!
 Download the code and use theos!.
 - Need help contact me on Twitter @iKilledAppl3.

-# Licensed under the MIT License Liscese!
+# Licensed under the MIT License
 Respect all the license states so on and so forth!

 # Donate!